-- 4. Official to Whom the Advisory Committee Reports: The Natural Gas Advisory Committee will report to the Council's Executive Director. - 5.
-Authority of the Advisory Committee: The Natural Gas Advisory Committee will serve in an advisory capacity only.
-Neither the Committee nor its members are authorized to make statements or commitments on behalf of the Council.
-Non-staff members of the Committee are not Council employees. - 6.
-Estimated Annual Operating Costs in Dollars and Staff Time: \$8,000 plus two weeks of staff time per year. - 7.
+- 3. Objectives and Scope of Activity: The System Analysis Advisory Committee will advise the Council regarding power system models having significance to the development and implementation of the power plan.
+Activities of the committee will include: - (A) Reviewing the information and assumptions regarding portfolio modeling. - (B) Assisting in developing of parameter and model assumptions for representing power system operations. - (C) Reviewing the information and assumptions regarding the wholesale electric power price forecast. - 4.
+Official to Whom the Advisory Committee Reports: The System Analysis Advisory Committee will report to the Council's Executive Director. - 5.
+Authority of the Advisory Committee: The System Analysis Advisory Committee will serve in an advisory capacity only.
+Neither the Committee nor its members are authorized to make statementsor commitments on behalf of the Council.
+Non-staff members of the Committee are not Council employees.

+- 6. Estimated Annual Operating Costs: The estimated annual operating costs, including expense reimbursement, meeting, and contract support, is approximately five-thousand dollars (\$5,000) per year for travel, and thirty staff days to organize, prepare, facilitate, and attend committee meetings. - 7.
 Advisory Committee Members: Every two years, the chair of the advisory committee, in consultation with the Director of the Power Planning Division will solicit technical experts to participate on the advisory committee from a wide range of regional stakeholders.
 The Council's Executive Director shall approve the participants and, in doing so, shall ensure that membership of the advisory committee is fairly balanced in terms of the points of view represented and the functions to be performed by the advisory committee.

 Committee members shall be selected based primarily on their technical expertise and experience.
-Members may include representatives from electric and gas public and private utilities, experts in the regional economy, state energy offices, Bonneville Power Administration, the Energy Trust of Oregon, non-utility program implementers, state utility regulatory offices, trade associations, energy efficiency industry firms, public interest groups, and the general public.
+Members may include representatives from electric and gas public and private utilities, state energy offices, Bonneville Power Administration, the Energy Trust of Oregon, non-utility program implementers, state utility regulatory offices, trade associations, energy efficiency industry firms, public interest groups, and the general public.
 All committee members serve at the pleasure of the Council.